-The Benthic Zone is the bottom of the pond or lake and consists of organic sediments and soil.
+The Benthic Zone is the bottom of the pond or lake and consists of organic debris, sediments and soils.

 This zone will increase as the body of water ages.
 It is considered the pond or lake’s digestive system.
 This zone is where bacteria decompose organic matter from dead algae, aquatic plants, and fish and animal waste.

 Easily decomposed substances floating down through the profundal zone are partly mineralized while sinking.

 The remainder of the organic debris, the dead bodies of plants and animals from the open water and decomposing plant matter from shallow water areas settles onto the bottom.
 This biomass, together with quantities of material washed in by inflowing water, make up the bottom sediments that are the habitat of the benthic organisms.

 The bottom ooze is a region of great biological activity.
 So great that oxygen curves for lakes and ponds show a sharp drop in the profundal water just above the bottom.